-A French-Canadian explorer and trader, and a member of the Lewis and Clark Expedition, Charbonneau was born in Boucherville, Quebec on March 20, 1767.
+A French-Canadian explorer, trader, and a member of the Lewis and Clark Expedition, Charbonneau was born in Boucherville, Quebec, on March 20, 1767.
 Located near Montreal, this community had strong links to exploration and the fur trade.
-When he grew up, he worked for a time as a fur trapper with the British owned North West Company.
-He was first mentioned in recorded history in May, 1795, when John McDonell, the recorder of one of the North West expeditions, described him unfavorably:
+When he grew up, he worked for a time as a fur trapper with the British-owned North West Company.
+He was first mentioned in recorded history in May 1795, when John McDonell, the recorder of one of the North West expeditions, described him unfavorably:

-While working for the North West Company, he encountered the Mandan and Hidatsa tribes, who were living on the upper Missouri River near present-day Bismark, North Dakota.
+While working for the North West Company, he encountered the Mandan and Hidatsa tribes living on the upper Missouri River near present-day Bismark, North Dakota.
 By 1797, he was living among them, which would remain his home for the rest of his life.
-He then became a free-agent, trapping for several different fur companies operating in the region.
+He then became a free agent, trapping for several different fur companies operating in the region.
 He also sometimes worked as a laborer and an interpreter of the Hidatsa language.
 During this time, he took two wives – both Shoshone women who had been captured by the Hidatsa tribe in about 1800.
 The Hidatsa sold the pair – Sacagawea and another named Otter Woman, to Toussaint.

 His performance during the journey was mixed – Meriwether Lewis called him “a man of no peculiar merit.”
 On two occasions, his lack of boating skills created two near disasters.
-On April 13, 1805, just a few days after leaving Fort Mandan, he nearly capsized a boat, until another man corrected the situation.
-A month later, he nearly did it again, while at the helm of a boat which contained papers, books, instruments, medicines, and many of the trade goods.
-Meriwether Lewis was irate, writing that Charbonneau was “perhaps the most timid waterman in the world.”
+On April 13, 1805, just a few days after leaving Fort Mandan, he nearly capsized a boat until another man corrected the situation.
+A month later, he nearly did it again while at the helm of a boat that contained papers, books, instruments, medicines, and many trade goods.
+Meriwether Lewis was irate, writing that Charbonneau was “perhaps the timidest waterman in the world.”
 On another occasion, William Clark had to reprimand him for shirking his duties and also intervened in a marital dispute in which Toussaint hit his wife, Sacagawea.

 However, Charbonneau did make several contributions to the success of the expedition.
-He sometimes served as a cook and was praised by several members of the party, had skills in making a bargain with Indian tribes, and was helpful when the expedition encountered French trappers from Canada.
+He sometimes served as a cook and was praised by several party members, had skills in making a bargain with Indian tribes, and was helpful when the expedition encountered French trappers from Canada.

 Along the journey, William Clark became very fond of Toussaint’s and Sacagawea’s son, Jean-Baptiste, who he nicknamed “Pomp.”
-Despite the challenges that Clark and Meriwether Lewis had with Toussaint, Clark extended his fondness of his son to the entire family and offered to set them up in St. Louis, Missouri after the expedition, which included providing an education of Jean-Baptiste.
+Despite the challenges that Clark and Meriwether Lewis had with Toussaint, Clark extended his fondness for his son to the entire family.
+He offered to set them up in St. Louis, Missouri, after the expedition, which included providing an education of Jean-Baptiste.

-On August 14, 1806, the Corps arrived back at the Mandan villages, and Charbonneau was paid $500.33 for his nineteen months with the group.
+On August 14, 1806, the Corps arrived back at the Mandan villages, and Charbonneau was paid $500.33 for his 19 months with the group.
 He initially declined Clark’s offer to relocate to St. Louis, Missouri, preferring to live with the Mandan and Hidatsa.
-However, by the fall of 1809, he had changed his mind and he, Sacagawea, and Jean-Baptiste moved to Missouri, settling on a 320-acre land grant.
-However, farming didn’t suit him, and in the spring of 1811, he sold the farm and he Sacagawea returned to the north, leaving Jean-Baptiste in the care of William Clark.
+However, by the fall of 1809, he had changed his mind, and he, Sacagawea, and Jean-Baptiste moved to Missouri, settling on a 320-acre land grant.
+However, farming didn’t suit him, and in the spring of 1811, he sold the farm, and he and Sacagawea returned to the north, leaving Jean-Baptiste in the care of William Clark.

-Charbonneau continued to work as a trapper and from 1811-38, also worked for the Upper Missouri Agency’s Indian Bureau as a translator.
+Charbonneau continued to work as a trapper and, from 1811-38, also worked for the Upper Missouri Agency’s Indian Bureau as a translator.
 He most likely gained this position with the help of William Clark, who was the governor of the Missouri Territory in 1813.
 Upon Clark’s death, Charbonneau’s employment with the government came to an abrupt halt.
 Toussaint Charbonneau continued his life as a mountain man, working for the American Fur Company and accompanying Prince Maximillian’s expedition in 1833.
 During his life, he was known to have had five Native American wives, all of whom were very young at the time.
-His last known wife was a young Assiniboine girl, who was just 14 years old at the time they married in 1837.
+His last known wife was a young Assiniboine girl who was just 14 years old when they married in 1837.
 He was more than 70 years old.

-Surviving records show that Charbonneau was widely disliked by others who were working in Missouri Territory, including those on the Lewis and Clark Expedition.
+Surviving records show that Charbonneau was widely disliked by others working in Missouri Territory, including those on the Lewis and Clark Expedition.

 Toussaint Charbonneau died at Fort Mandan in 1843.